 The Field Effect

-The Field Effect (TFE) is a boutique consultancy specialising in clearing and collateral management, spanning cleared and uncleared OTC Derivatives and Exchange Traded Derivatives.
+The Field Effect (TFE) is a boutique consultancy specializing in clearing and collateral management, spanning cleared and uncleared OTC Derivatives and Exchange Traded Derivatives.
 We provide advisory services to every participant in the industry value chain including; buy-side and sell-side firms, clearing houses, custodians and CSDs.
 TFE was founded and is led by David Field, an acknowledged expert in clearing and collateral management.
 With over 20 years financial services consulting experience, David has led many clearing and collateral advisory projects across buy-side, sell-side, CCPs and custodians, spanning strategy, target operating model, and technology.

 This press release is issued by The Bank of New York Mellon to members of the financial press and media.